MicrosoftDocs/power-platform/ps-docs/overview.md

 ## Onboarding screen

-The first time you sign in, you see the **Onboarding** screen where you can interact with Project "Sophia" using the **Exploratory** and **Guides** options.
+The first time you sign in, you see the **Onboarding** screen where you can quickly generate blueprints using ready-made solutions.
 The following screenshot provides more details about the interaction:

 > [!div class="mx-imgBorder"]
 > ![Project "Sophia" main screen.](media/ps-main-screen.png)

+1. Select the guide you want to follow for generating blueprints.
+Guides help you through the process of gathering relevant data to tackle specific role-based business tasks.
+1. Enter the question or topic you want to explore.
+You can also provide Project "Sophia" with a [context](context-manage.md)

 You can also go back to the **Onboarding** screen, by going to the Home screen and then select **Go** on the **Onboarding** tile.